-ENGL 2332
+ENGL 2331

-A survey of world literature from the ancient world through the sixteenth century.
+A survey of world literature from the ancient world to the present.
 Students will study works of prose, poetry, drama, and fiction in relation to their historical and cultural contexts.
 Texts will be selected from a diverse group of authors and traditions.
 Three hours lecture per week.